ZXShady/zxshady.github.io/ufcs.md

     return opt ? *opt : def;
 }
 ```
+A single function was written no duplication was needed.

 This covers everything pointer-like there is no reason why `value_or` should be a member function other than the ability to chain it being a member loses the ability for it to apply to anything *optional-like* like pointers, `unique_ptr`s,`shared_ptr`s and such.